Fractional Chern insulator states in an isolated flat band of zero Chern number

 \section{Hartree Fock mean-field}

-To perform the HF mean field, we express the $\hat{H}_0+\hat{H}_{\rm int}$ in the momentum space and decouple all four-fermion operator terms by evaluating all their possible contractions.
-For example, for nearest-neighbor A to B repulsion in $\hat{H}_{\rm int}$, it can be written as
+To perform the Hartree-Fock mean field, we express the $\hat{H}_0+\hat{H}_{\rm int}$ in the momentum space and decouple all four-fermion operator terms by evaluating all their possible contractions.
+For example, for nearest-neighbor C to B repulsion in $\hat{H}_{\rm int}$, it can be written as